Chris Beech (footballer, born 1974): Rochdale

-Beech was offered the opportunity to become the head of youth coaching at Rochdale Football Club following Keith Hill's appointment from youth team manager to first team manager in 2007–08.
+Beech was offered the opportunity to become the head of youth coaching at Rochdale following Keith Hill's appointment from youth team manager to first team manager in 2007–08.
 Beech also assumed responsibility for the reserve side and the centre of excellence.

 This became the start of a 12-year relationship that would see Beech replicate and succeed the success he had at Bury's youth system at Rochdale, with a reputation for establishing quick talented footballers.
 A stream of footballers came through the club's youth system and either established themselves in the first team or were transferred for substantial fees.
-Current professional players such as Will Buckley, Scott Hogan, Jamie Allen, Callum Camps, and Andy Cannon formed part of this program.
+Professional players such as Will Buckley, Scott Hogan, Jamie Allen, Callum Camps, and Andy Cannon formed part of this program.

 Beech spent time with SC Braga in Portugal in 2009 to complete his Academy Managers course which help shape his philosophy on football player development, and he went on to complete his UEFA Pro License in 2010 with the visit of fellow candidate Gianfranco Zola to Rochdale to complete the FA assessment criteria.

 In December 2011, Beech was appointed caretaker manager at Rochdale for a month, following Steve Eyre's dismissal.
 Rochdale lost three and drew three of the six games in which he took charge of before John Coleman was installed as the permanent manager on 24 January 2012.
 Beech returned to his role as youth team manager following the appointment.

 Keith Hill returned to Rochdale as manager in January 2013 replacing John Coleman, and confirmed Beech was to be his new assistant manager.
-This was to be the start of arguably the most successful period in the football clubs history, spanning six seasons through to March 2019, winning promotion to EFL League One at the first time of asking in 2014 and achieving consecutive top-ten finishes on minimal finance and several successful FA Cup runs, with a highlight reaching the 5th round and taking Premiership Tottenham Hotspur in February 2018 to a replay at Wembley, then managed by Mauricio Pochettino.
+This was to be the start of arguably the most successful period in the football clubs history, spanning six seasons through to March 2019, winning promotion to League One at the first time of asking in 2014 and achieving consecutive top-ten finishes on minimal finance and several successful FA Cup runs, with a highlight reaching the 5th round and taking Premier League Tottenham Hotspur in February 2018 to a replay at Wembley Stadium, then managed by Mauricio Pochettino.